mancia08/e-commerce-app/CGUIDELINES.md

 ## Guidelines

 ## APIs
-The following APIs are used:
+The following APIs are used in the web application:

 | API | ? |
 |--|--|